|Joel W. Allen|

 View People@QC website

-Francesca Bregoli is an assistant professor of history and the Joseph and Oro Halegua Professor of Greek and Sephardic Jewish Studies.
+Francesca Bregoli is assistant professor of history.
+She also holds the Joseph and Oro Halegua chair in Greek and Sephardic Jewish Studies.
 She received a PhD in History from the University of Pennsylvania, an MA in Jewish Art and Material Culture from the Jewish Theological Seminary of America, and her undergraduate degree in Hebrew and Jewish Studies from the University of Venice (Italy).
 Before joining the Department of History at Queens College, she was a Junior Research Fellow at the Centre for Hebrew and Jewish Studies and the Oriental Institute of the University of Oxford (UK).

 Her research concentrates on eighteenth-century Italian and Sephardi Jewish history with a focus on the relationship between Jewish culture and the Enlightenment, sociability, and the history of the Jewish book.
-She has recently co-edited with Federica Francesconi a special issue of the journal “Jewish History” on Jewish integration processes in eighteenth-century Europe.
-Her first book, a study of Jewish integration and lay culture in the eighteenth-century port-city of Livorno, is forthcoming with Stanford University Press.
+She has recently co-edited a special issue of the journal “Jewish History” on Jewish integration processes in eighteenth-century Europe.
+Her first book, "Mediterranean Enlightenment: Livornese Jews, Tuscan Culture, and Eighteenth-Century Reform" (Stanford University Press, June 2014) provides a new view on Jewish interaction with Enlightenment culture and the reforming-absolutist state by focusing on the Jews of Livorno, a thriving free port on the Mediterranean Sea.
+Her second project explores families and mobility in the Western Sephardi Diaspora.

 Powdermaker Hall, Room 352-P